 - Offer professional development

 - Encouragement to reflect on practice

 The transition from registrar to consultant is something really stressful, so it’s good to have some sort of support, and it was good that the College has recognised that this is something that should be addressed from the trainees’ point of view

 I could tell it was different to any other sort of mentoring advice, support, supervision, I’d had before.
 Clearly there are techniques you can learn to really help people.

 Commitment from both mentors and mentees

 - Participants must be available to attend a training/induction day and to meet (face to face or virtually) your mentor or mentee at designated times (six one-hour meetings in 12 months is suggested)

 - The College agrees to try and match you, after training, with a mentor or mentee outside your Trust with whom you can work towards specific career goals.

-The next training session will be held on Thursday 17 May.
-Please visit the event web page for further details.
+The next training session will be held in November 2018.
 For queries please email: email@example.com